List of GetBackers characters: Kyoji Kagami

 Over time, Kagami becomes enamored by Himiko and how well she did when she fought him during the IL recovery arc and eventually comes into possession of her and awaits her seventeenth birthday when she will become a key he can use to re-enter Babylon City.
 He also intends to marry Himiko, claiming to love her.
 However, she does not love him back and is heartbroken when Kagami informs her that Ban is really her older brother.

 In the "Get Back the Lost Time" arc, he was assigned to kill Hevn, as she tries to reach Babylon City.
-He was, however, stopped by her escort, Kuroudou Akabane.
+He was, however, stopped by her escort, Akabane.
 Later, after the two Himiko's merged, he fought with Ban and lost both the battle and his right arm.
 After making his escape, he was shocked to realize that the "Archive" had used him to achieve what it considered the best solution.
-His realization included the true meaning of the letters "G.B.", which are represented by the Greek letters for Gamma (γ) and Beta (β), respectively, indicating the "Archive" believes either Ginji (Gamma) or Ban (Beta) to be the best choice for the New King of Creation.
+His realization included the true meaning of the letters "G.B.", which are represented by the Greek letters for Gamma (γ) and Beta (β), respectively, indicating the Archive believes either Ginji (Gamma) or Ban (Beta) to be the best choice for the New King of Creation.
 Fearing that he may have already discovered too many secrets, the Specialist got Akabane to run through Kagami's heart with his Blood Sword.
 Before dying, Kagami reveals the Specialist's surname: Makube, the same as MakubeX's.

+Masaki Kurusu

+Masaki Kurusu (来栖征, Kurusu Masaki) is the fourth and last member of the VOLTS' Four Kings, introduced much later in the story than the other three, though consistently alluded to before that, though he remained nameless and featureless until he was properly introduced towards the end of the manga's Eternal Bond arc.
+His techniques allow him to control light, bypassing any physical defense and inflicting internal damage, thus earning him the title "the Controller of Light/Flash Master" (閃光の支配者).
+He is also able to use light to blind his opponents' senses.
+In the manga, he's Hevn's former lover and a member of the Brain Trust.
+He is the one who explains who the Brain Trust are and their Qualia plan for Infinity Fortress to the GetBackers and their allies after he is defeated.

+In the anime, he is introduced in the anime-only final arc, returning to kidnap MakubeX on the Brain Trust's orders and revealing that not only is he also a member, but that he had been spying on the VOLTS for them while he was one of the Four Kings; in fact it was his entire reason for joining.

+Cursed Knights

+The duo of Kaoru Ujiie and Jouya Kanou, they currently serve under their former leader in VOLTS, Masaki Kurusu.
+The duo have a great fear of the Voodoo King, thus implying that they have doubts about their "new" roles.